Praveshika2k/Hotel-management-with-pl-SQL-/README.md

 3. **Test the functionalities:**
     - Execute the sample PL/SQL scripts or use test cases provided to demonstrate system operations.

-## Screenshots & Outputs

-Include sample screenshots or output snippets here to illustrate booking, billing, or any report generation.
-*(You can add images or code output blocks as needed.)*

 ## Contributing